-Transport and Accommodation are quite fair in price, your biggest transport expense will be traveling from Flores down to Coban or all the way to Antigua; or vice-versa.
+Are quite fair in price, your biggest expense will be traveling from Flores down to Coban or all the way to Antigua; or vice-versa.
 Accommodation prices are quite fair in comparison to countries like Mexico.

-Food and drinks are inexpensive if you eat locally and not in western style restaurants.
-Eating street food, daily set menu’s in local cafes or buying food to cook from markets to cook yourself are good ways to save money.
+Are inexpensive if you eat locally and not in western style restaurants.
+Eating street food, daily set menu’s in local cafes or buying food from markets to cool yourself are good ways to save money.

 Buying alcohol in shops and pre-drinking will also be a big help as buying alcohol in bars is quite expensive in relative to Guatemalan prices.

 As you can see I haven’t stated any specific pricing, I don’t like to state prices as they can change and information becomes irrelevant.
-However if you are looking to compare live prices here is a couple of good sites for live comparisons to help you: numbeo and expatisan.
-If you want an idea of a budget for Guatemala this site might help you: Budget your trip
+However if you are looking to compare live prices here is a couple of good sites to help you: numbeo and expatisan.

-Transport is no problem when backpacking Guatemala, however the journeys are long and because of the mountainous terrain getting from one place to another can be quite arduous.
-Your best bet for long journeys is to jump on an over night bus to save on a nights rent and not to miss out on days.
+Transport is not a problem when backpacking Guatemala, however the journeys are long and because of the mountainous terrain so be quite arduous.
+Your best bet for long journeys is to jump on an over night bus to save on a nights rent.
 Due to it’s terrain Guatemala is a country I recommend you chose comfort over price.
 With Guatemala being quite cheap even more luxurious buses will not be that much of a stretch to the budget.